open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 ## 5.1 P2P direct call chat {#section5_1}

 Direct call chat refers to the discovery of another client by chatting with that user's ID.
-This is a synchronous call and requires that the two clients be online on the signaling server.
+This is a synchronous call and requires that the two clients should be online on the signaling server.
 ~~~~~~{.js}
 <script type="text/javascript">
 var isVideo=1;